 Fifth, they are more comfortable than others with nationwide law than local law.

-If you are liberal or lean that way, and you are screaming "not so," because you can think of exceptions, there are probably an equal number of conservatives who think I’ve given liberals credit for things they don't deserve.
+If you are liberal or lean that way, and you are screaming "not so," because you can think of exceptions, there are probably an equal number of conservatives who think I’ve given liberals credit for things that they don't deserve.

 And don’t think because I’m picking on liberals today that I disagree with them on everything.
-There are many great things in this country which arose because of liberalism and of which I approve, even if I find the legal underpinning laughable - Eradicating voting discrimination based on things like color and sex, extension of so called “fundamental rights” as against the state, relaxation of ridiculous consensual sex laws and mores, the civil rights movement (the attempt to claim that popular feat by conservatives is absurd – the Southern Democrats in opposition were conservative), criminal defense rights, and so on.
+There are many great things in this country which arose because of liberalism and of which I approve, even if I find the legal underpinning laughable - Eradicating voting discrimination based on things like color and sex, extension of so-called “fundamental rights” as against the state, relaxation of ridiculous consensual sex laws and mores, the civil rights movement (the attempt to claim that popular feat by conservatives is absurd – the Southern Democrats in opposition were conservative), criminal defense rights, and so on.
 I don’t intend that to be a comprehensive list.

 There may be a number of answers or criticism to these propositions which I’ll take a shot at too.
 First, these propositions don’t include all issues which might be said to be typically liberal or conservative.
 I agree, but that’s because I do not believe all issues which divide the two ideologies are necessarily inherent in that ideology.
 For example, while it might be said that liberals are more likely to accept new scientific theories, but I believe that includes those which will not prove true as well as those that do.
 But, I see nothing inherent in the idea of global warming that is either liberal or conservative.
 I suspect, without hope of proof, that if Limbaugh, Hannity and most Republican leaders had been sold on it, and Kerry, Clinton, ABC and the NY Times had ridiculed it, then many liberals and conservatives might have developed different positions.
 It is not that I am ridiculing either liberals or conservatives who have firm beliefs on it and who study the issue, but I am saying that I do not believe that even our climatologists have the capacity at this time to understand whether the earth is warming, at all, over a sufficient period of time to measure real change, or to determine whether it is man-made.

 I also don’t think going to war and making peace are determined on liberal or conservative principles.
 I would say instead that partisan feelings are more determinative of how people feel about it.
 Conservatives tend to agree with wars started or ended by their presidents and liberals with their own.
 There are exceptions of course – World Wars I and II and the first couple of years of Afghanistan being generally approved.
-As a perfect example, smacking Qaddafi around was quite popular with conservatives when Reagan did it, but not so popular with them now that Obama is doing it, and visa versa.
+As a perfect example, smacking Qaddafi around was quite popular with conservatives when Reagan did it, but not so popular with them now that Obama is doing it, and vice versa.

 Another criticism might be that there are exceptions to my propositions.
 For example, a conservative might say, why do you say that liberals are more desirous of protecting minority rights when they oppose inner city citizens having guns?
 Gun rights is an especially thorny issue and I can't analyze it here; I'm just raising it as an example.
 A liberal might as well argue, why do you say that we are more likely to approve of government control when it is conservatives who are clearly more prosecution and police oriented?
 Again, I'm raising it as another example to give credence to the criticism, not to discuss here.